 How Do I Know What Tire Is Right For My Travel Trailer Or 5th-Wheel?

-Because this article is about the best travel trailer and 5th-wheel tires I’m only going to be reviewing radial trailer tires because they are the best option for the common RVer and full-timer.
+Because this review is about the best travel trailer and 5th-wheel tires I’m only going to be reviewing radial trailer tires because they are the best option for the common RVer and full-timer.

 Side note: never mix bias trailer tires with radial ones.
 All the tires on your travel trailer or 5th-wheel need to be the same.

 Goodyear makes some of the best tires you can get, and their trailer tires are highly recommended and trusted by RVers.
-The sidewall use durawall technology which makes them resistant to punctures, cuts and scuffs.
+The sidewalls use durawall technology which makes them resistant to punctures, cuts, and scuffs.

 The speed rating for these trailer tires is 87 mph.
 That’s fast for a travel trailer or 5th-wheel and it’s not recommended to go over 65 mph when towing but if you want the option to go faster then Goodyear Endurance has you covered.